Protect you and loved ones with these basic safety tips:

 - Are all basement windows adequately secured against entrance?

 Are door hinges protected from removal from the outside?

-- Are timers used to simulate normal activities in the house?
+- Timers used to simulate normal activities in the house?

-- Are all gate hasps 40 inches below the top of the gate and secured by through-bolts with rounded edges and secured with high-security padlocks?
+- Gate latches 40 inches below the top of the gate; secured with rounded-edge through bolts and high-security padlocks?